QSAN: A Near-term Achievable Quantum Self-Attention Network: Quantum Self-Attention Network

 \section{Quantum Self-Attention Network}

-In this section, the overall framework and quantum circuits of QSAN are illustrated.
+In this section, the overall framework of QSAN based on QSAM theory in the previous section and the corresponding quantum circuits are illustrated.
 Especially, a prototype of quantum coordinates is presented, which is a design guideline for quantum circuits with regular layout.
-With the guidance of quantum coordinates, the functional link between control bits and output bits can be established to facilitate programming.
+The functional link between control bits and output bits can be established with the guidance of quantum coordinates to facilitate programming.
 It is also worth exploring in quantum circuit optimization.